gboudreau/sabconnectplusplus/README.md

+**Important note:**
+Nobody is maintaining this codebase right now.
+Anyone who needs a fix will need to submit a Pull Request with the required changes.
+--

 SABconnect++ adds one-click 'Send to SABnzbd' buttons to many popular NZB index sites.

 You also get a taskbar button that allows you to keep an eye on your SABnzbd: current downloads, pause (individual downloads, or pause all), or remove individual queued downloads.